bradshawsguide/website/src/content/02-routes/53-wimbledon-to-epsom-and-leatherhead/route.md

 - leatherhead
 ----
 text: ## Wimbledon to Epsom and Leatherhead.
-This branch is intended subsequently to unite with the London and Portsmouth Direct, at Godalming, *via* Epsom.--At present it is opened to Leatherhead, about half-way.
+This branch is intended subsequently to unite with the London and Portsmouth Direct, at Godalming, *via* Epsom. -- At present it is opened to Leatherhead, about half-way.